-The town of Borgarnes is a fantastic location to view the Northern Lights, with its remote location the town’s lights will not have as much effect on your viewing as the lights in Reykjavík for example and if the lights are out you will be in for a great show!
+The town of Borgarnes is a fantastic location to view the Northern Lights.
+Its remote location mean that the town lights will not have as much effect on your viewing.
+If the lights are out you’ll be in for a great show!

-When traveling around Iceland in winter it is always best to have some knowledge of the indoor activities if the weather doesn’t turn out great.
-The Museums at Borgarnes are an excellent way to spend the day when you are feeling a bit chilly or want to wait out the storm.
+When traveling around Iceland in winter it’s always best to have a bit of knowledge of Borgarnes’ indoor activities if the weather isn’t great.
+The museums at Borgarnes are excellent places to spend the day when you’re feeling chilly or want to wait out the storm.

 The Secret Life of Walter Mitty (2013) was filmed in Iceland over a period of a few months.
 Many of the locations chosen for the movie were in West Iceland.